dotCup/dotCup/README.md

 📖I'm learning about Java ☕

-🏳 My nationality is Thailand
+flag: Thailand My nationality is Thailand